-Adjusted Gross Income (AGI): Generally, your total income less: net business losses, net allowable capital losses, IRA and Keogh contributions, alimony, qualified student loan interest, and certain moving expenses.
+Adjusted Gross Income (AGI): Generally, your total income less: net business losses, net allowable capital losses, IRA and Keogh contributions, qualified student loan interest.
 The AGI figure is used as a basis for computing various tax calculations, including deduction and tax credit limitations.

 After-Tax: Money you have earned after taxes have been deducted.

 Annuity: A stream of payments from an insurance policy or a retirement account.
 Annuities basically come in two forms: 1) an immediate annuity in which the insurance company pays a fixed income starting today, and; 2) a deferred annuity which lets the money grow tax-deferred and pays an income in the future.

 Asset Allocation: The composition of a person's investment portfolio designed to minimize risk.
 It should be based on a person's investment objectives.

 Average Adjusted Earnings: Social Security adjusts your earnings for inflation and the number of years worked and then uses a specific formula to determine your actual benefit.
 The formula is weighted to favor low-income workers, since they have had less opportunity to save over the years.

 Bond: Bonds are IOUs with three elements: face value (the value of the bond when it matures); maturity (the date when the holder receives the face value of the bond); and a coupon rate (the interest payment made to the bondholder by the issuer for use of their money).

 Brokerage Firm: An institution that handles trades of marketable securities, including stocks and bonds.
 Full-service brokerage firms usually offer advice and provide services to help manage your investments.
 Discount brokerage firms typically do not offer advice, but do offer you lower transaction charges.